 Paeonia ‘Sonoma Halo’

-A fully double, yellow-flowered peony that has so many petals you can’t see its raspberry-red centre.
+A fully double, yellow-flowered intersectional peony that has so many petals you can’t see its raspberry-red centre.
 Mid-season.
 75cm.

 Paeonia ‘Julia Rose’